Wiltzsu/lamp-setup/README.md

 This script automates the setup of a **LAMP stack (Linux, Apache, MySQL, PHP)** on Ubuntu-based systems.
 It includes options to create a development environment with a virtual host and database for your project.
 The script is designed to reduce manual work and ensure a smooth installation process.
 This script was developed as part of a thesis project to explore automation in LAMP stack setup.

-For any issues or suggestions, feel free to open an issue in the GitHub repository.

 ---

 ## What the Script Does